wp-plugins/jquery-archive-list-widget/readme.txt

 1. Make a directory jquery-archive-list-widget under /wp-content/plugins/
 1. Upload all downloaded files to /wp-content/plugins/jquery-archive-list-widget/
 1. Activate plugin at the plugins section.
-1. Go to Presentation -> Widgets and drag the jQuery Archive List to your sidebar and configure it, if you want to display it inside a post then write [jQuery Archive List] at the location where it will be shown and save it.
+1. Go to Presentation -> Widgets and drag the jQuery Archive List to your sidebar and configure it, if you want to display it inside a post then write '[jQuery Archive List]' at the location where it will be shown and save it.

 == Configuration ==